fybrik/fybrik/docs/BackwardCompatibility.md

 web pages

 ## What is Compatibility
-Before talking about how to provide compatability, it is worthwhile to clarify what we mean by compatibility.
+Before talking about how to provide compatibility, it is worthwhile to clarify what we mean by compatibility.
 Fybrik is required to provide forwards and backwards compatibility in its behaviour.
 Compatibility is hard, especially handling issues around rollback-safety.
 Let's try to define compatibility in this way: